morrissinger/slush-asponte/README.md

 </ul>

 ### Generators
-Asponte includes several generators to help you build your project:
+Asponte includes several generators to help you build your project.

 #### asponte
 > Builds a starter application with AngularJS featuring a number of advantageous features that can be a pain to set up.